qxy-fe/configs/README.md

 }
 ```

-Auto fix when develop with `VS Code`:
+Auto fix when coding with `VS Code`:

 Config in `.vscode/settings.json`